|In Memory of Our Friend, Todd Schafer

 background of the slideshow - ”When Christ shall call and take me home, what joy shall fill my heart.”
 Todd never failed to

 end a conversation or phone call with the words – Have a Blessed Day!
-He will be missed.
+He passed away on October 4th, 2015 and is missed.

 Have a Blessed Day.